-To register for, or further enquiries regarding any of these events, send an email to sabrina.winter@aetransport.org
+To register for, or for further enquiries regarding any of these events, send an email to sabrina.winter@aetransport.org

 The Oosterweel project is a major infrastructure initiative aimed at completing the Antwerp Ring Road (R1).
 It includes the construction of a set of new tunnels both under the River Scheldt and the port of Antwerp, redesigned interchanges, and improved connections for all means of transport.
 Large parts of the existing Ring Road will be reconstructed underground and covered, forming new public spaces to be developed, connecting neighboorhoods and improving air quality in residential areas.
 The works are designed to enhance mobility, safety, and sustainability in and around the city of Antwerp.
 Managed by Lantis, the project is one of the largest mobility investments in Europe and is expected to be completed in phases through the early 2030s.